zzwx/fresh/README.md

 ignore: # Ignore watching of both folders and individual files.
 Use * or ** and multiple lines for readability assets, tmp, # Trailing comma will be auto-truncated.
 build_delay: 600 # Nanoseconds to wait after change before attempting to rebuild.
+Accepts 1e+9 form and Duration format like 1s, 100ms, etc.
 colors: true
 log_color_main: cyan
 log_color_build: yellow